|

 And

-talks from expert speakers, we did “reptile roadshows” for the public,
+met monthly for talks from expert speakers, we did “reptile roadshows”

 Were